fishjam-cloud/react-native-client-sdk/README.md

 # Usage

+> [!CAUTION]
+> This part of documentation is out of date.
+> It will be updated soon.

 Connect to the server and join the room using the `connect` function.
 Use user metadata to pass things like usernames etc. to the server.